StructComp: Substituting Propagation with Structural Compression in Training Graph Contrastive Learning: Theory analysis of

 Optimizing the expectation of this with augmentation $\mathbb{E}[\Tilde{\mathcal{L}}_{\mathrm{InfoNCE}}]$ introduce an additional regularization term, i.e.,

 where $\phi(h_i,h_j)=\frac{(e^{h_i^2}h_i^2+e^{h_i h_j}h_j^2)(e^{h_i^2}+e^{h_i h_j})-(e^{h_i^2}h_i+e^{h_i h_j}h_j)^2}{2(e^{h_i^2}+e^{h_i h_j})^2}$. \end{theorem}

-Theorem \ref{the:regulation} shows that, multi-view \ourmodel~not only improve the scalability of GCLs training, but also introduce a regularization term.
+Theorem \ref{the:regulation} shows that, multi-view \ourmodel~not only improves the scalability of GCLs training, but also introduces an additional regularization term into the InfoNCE loss.
 By optimizing the variance of the augmented representations, encoders trained with \ourmodel~are more robust to minor perturbation.
 Please refer to the Appendix \ref{appendix:regularization} for more details.